Slad3/fitl/README.md

 # [FiTL (Filter Table Language)]("https://fitl.benbarcaskey.com/")

-A simple easy to learn and remember language used to filter down a table of data within a simple string.
+A simple easy to learn and remember language used to filter down a table of data within a simple query string.
 Easy to implement, easy to write, but also easy to specify and detail.

 [![fitl gif example](/PublicSite/src/lib/images/example.gif)](https://fitl.benbarcaskey.com)